 Is there any specific terms that are often used when a game containing profanity?

 You may think it’s surprising, but we prefer using sentences rather than direct words like ‘fuck,’ ‘shit,’ ‘bitch,’ etc. For example, we try to use sentences like ‘who do you think you are (fucking) messing with?’, and like the Jenkins’ line mentioned earlier.
 When a line comes to mind and if it fits perfectly with the character I imagined, I really feel excited.
 I’ve watched a lot of movies like ‘Tazza,’ ‘’The Thieves,’ ‘New World,’ etc., which are famous because of its well-written scripts and lines.
-I got my inspiration form those movies and it had considerably affected me; when I was working on GTA localization project, I watched such movies repeatedly I almost learned all the lines word for word.
+I got my inspiration form those movies and it had considerably affected me.

 By looking at the previous article about user reaction analysis article on Musai Blog, we can see there are both positive and negative feedback from the users.
 Why do you think the users are so excited about games containing profanity?
 Why do you think appropriate use of swearing words may be important for games as a media platform?